tranhelen/tranhelen/_posts/2019-04-20-notetakingandaccountability.md

 <hr class="--small" />

 This is nothing new–it's particularly popular in the entrepreneurial and goal-setting circles.
-Some people call them decision journals, scientists have their Scientific Process, and even the Navy Seals have their own: AARs (After Action Reviews).<a href="#note-1" name="back-1">*</a>
+Some people call them decision journals, scientists have their Scientific Process, and even the Navy Seals have their own: AARs (After Action Reviews).<span class="cite"><a href="#note-1" name="back-1">1</a></span>

 All my projects now start with a brief and end with a review: